-Create a public open space consistent with a Neighborhood Green Urban Park (as defined in the PROS Plan), a minimum of three-quarter acre, at the Stoneymill Square property when it redevelops.
+• Create a public open space at least one acre in size, similar to a neighborhood green urban park (as defined in the PROS Plan), at the Stoneymill Square property when it redevelops.
 The public open space should include hardscape elements and lawn areas to serve as a gathering space and focal point for the Connecticut / Randolph District.
 It should be formally planned with visibility from Veirs Mill Road and the future Bus Rapid Transit station.